devlive-community/dbm/docs/_docs/contribution/doc.md

 bundle install jekyll
 ```

-Installation project dependencies(You need to enter the doc directory to execute)
+Installation project dependencies(You need to enter the `docs` directory to execute)

 ```bash
 bundle install